byellin/IDD-Fa19-Lab2/README.md

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**

+To make the song play twice as fast, I doubled all of the values in noteDurations.

 **b.
 What song is playing?**

+Shave and a Haircut Two Bits

 ## Part E. Make your own timer